 D5.
 Elimination of PCB from Pigments

 Problem Statement: The Environmental Protection Agency rules allow for PCB to be present as a inadvertently produced by-product of manufacture.
 Diaryl (yellow, red, orange) and phthalocyanine (green, blue) pigments can contain PCB.
 The production of pigments alone results PCB being introduced to the global environment.
 A regulatory incentive is needed to produce PCB-free pigments.

+The Comprehensive Plan contains Control Action 5.10 Regulatory Rulemaking.
+This Control Action consists of regulatory reform of Federal TSCA and FDA’s food packaging regulations to: 1) revisit currently allowed concentration of PCBs in chemical processes; 2) eliminate or reduce the creation of inadvertently generated PCBs; and 3) reassess the current use authorizations for PCBs.

+The Task Force and individual members have had continuing engagement with State and federal agencies to lobby for reform of existing regulations, including providing evaluation and comment on rulemaking activities.

 Partner Organizations: